How to become a horticultural therapist

-It can be really useful to get experience of working on a horticulture project, or as a horticultural support worker, on a paid or voluntary basis.
+It can be really useful to get experience by volunteering as a support worker on a horticulture project.
 You'll get a better understanding of the role, and make contacts who could help when looking for work.

-Volunteering opportunities are available with Thrive if you live within travelling distance of their gardens in Battersea (South London), Birmingham, Gateshead or Beech Hill (near Reading).
-Thrive also has details of other horticulture projects in the UK.
+Thrive offer volunteering opportunities, if you live within travelling distance of their gardens in Battersea (South London), Birmingham or Reading.
+They also have details of other horticulture projects around the UK.

-You may have an advantage if you are moving into this career from other areas of horticulture or jobs such as social care, occupational therapy, nursing or teaching.
+You may have an advantage if you are moving into this career from another area of horticulture or gardening, or a job such as social care, occupational therapy, mental health nursing, counselling or teaching.